 Brian Sicknick's brother blasts President Trump's Jan.
 6 pardons

 WASHINGTON, D.C. - The brother of Brian Sicknick, a U.S. Capitol Police officer who died days after the Jan.
-6, 2021 attack on on the Capitol, spoke out in Washington, D.C.
-Wednesday about President Trump's decision to grant clemency to some 1,500 Jan.
+6, 2021, attack on the Capitol, spoke out in Washington, D.C., Wednesday about President Trump's decision to grant clemency to some 1,500 Jan.
 6 defendants.

+"Brian died defending the United States Capitol against a mob of thousands that were sent by, who many believe, a fearmongering narcissist who resides, and currently resides, at the White House.
+The mob wielded chemical sprays, Tasers, baseball bats, sharpened flagpoles as well as guns," Ken Sicknick said.

 Sicknick blasted Mr. Trump's decision to pardon those involved.
 The clemency decision included those convicted of crimes including assaulting police officers.
 The president also ordered the dismissal of any pending cases related the attack on the Capitol.